mdmtk/docs/edge/source/guide/csp/browser.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>This value will cause no change to whether or not the Remember Passwords dialog currently appears.</td>
+	<td>This value will cause no change to whether the Remember Passwords Option is turned On or Off.</td>
   </tr>
   <tr>
     <td>Turn on</td>
     <td>"1"</td>
-	<td>This value will turn on the Remember Passwords option, which will cause the user to be prompted if they would like to save the password.</td>
+	<td>This value will turn the Remember Passwords Option On, which will cause the user to be prompted, following password entry, as to whether or not they would like to save the password.</td>
   </tr>
   <tr>
     <td>Turn off</td>
     <td>"2"</td>
-	<td>This value will turn on the Remember Passwords option, which will cause the user to not be prompted if they would like to save the password.</td>
+	<td>This value will turn the Remember Passwords Option Off, which will prevent any saving of passwords.</td>
   </tr>
 </table>
 </div>